 How to use Earth Tremor: Top 3 uses

 There are quite a few best uses for Earth Tremor I have come across in my own campaigns.
 I have also seen quite a few players share interesting experiences online, concerning how to use the spell.
-I have picked the four best uses for this spell and put them here so you have a reference for your next campaigns.
+I have picked the three best uses for this spell and put them here so you have a reference for your next campaigns.

 1. Preventing enemies from escaping